Negative Training for Neural Dialogue Response Generation: Model Formulation

 \section{Model Formulation}

 In this work we adopt recurrent neural network (RNN) based encoder-decoder seq2seq models \cite{ilya14seq, cho-al-emnlp14, tomas10rnn}, which are widely used in NLP applications like dialogue response generation \cite{diversityjiwei16}, machine translation \cite{thang-att-mt-15}, etc. We use $\vx=\{\vx_1, \vx_2 , ... , \vx_n\}$ to denote one-hot vector representations of the input sequence, which serves as context or history information (e.g. the previous utterance), $\vy=\{y_1, y_2, ... , y_m\}$\footnote{The last word $y_m$ is a \texttt{<EOS>} token which indicates the end of a sentence.} to denote scalar indices of the corresponding reference target sequence, and $V$ as the vocabulary.
 We use $\theta$ to represent the parameters for the seq2seq model, and $P_{\theta}(\vy|\vx)$ as the model's generative distribution.
-In this work, only one previous sentence is used as input\footnote{In our baseline experiments, we find providing two or longer dialogue history information does not improve performance.}.

 On the encoder side, every $\vx_t$ will be first mapped into its corresponding word embedding $\vx^{emb}_t$.
-Since $\vx_t$ is one-hot, this can be implemented by a matrix multiplication operation $\vx^{emb}_t = \mE^{enc}\vx_t$, where the $i$th column of matrix $\mE^{enc}$ is the word embedding of the $i$th word.
 Then $\{\vx^{emb}_t\}$ are input to a long-short term memory (LSTM) \cite{hochreiter1997long} RNN to get a sequence of latent representations $\{\vh^{enc}_t\}$\footnote{Here $\vh$ refers to the output layer of LSTM, not the cell memory layer.} .

 For the decoder, at time $t$, similarly $y_t$ is first mapped to $\vy^{emb}_t$.
 Then a context vector $\vc_t$, which is supposed to capture useful latent information of the input sequence, needs to be constructed.
 We adopt the ``attention" mechanism for context vector construction: first an attention mask vector $\va_t$ (which is a distribution) on the input sequence is calculated to decide which part to focus on, then the mask is applied to the latent vectors to construct $\vc_t$: $\vc_t=\sum^n_{i=1}a_{t(i)}\vh^{enc}_i$.
 We use the formulation of the ``general" type of global attention, described in \citep{thang-att-mt-15}, to calculate the mask.